 OIL IN THE MODERN WORLD

 A look at the list of the 500 largest companies published by Fortune® magazine reveals that the major firms are those directly related to oil, either as producers or as consumers, for energy or for raw materials, for transport or to generate electricity.
 And it's not easy to ask them to stop using it the overnight.
 The world economy is moving forward thanks to oil.
-In fact, it is so important that the Persian Gulf War and the current Iraq invasion were for control of what is under the sands of this region of the world, not to mention other wars like the Chaco War.
+In fact, it is so important that the Persian Gulf War and the latest invasion to Iraq were for control of what is under the sands of this region of the world, not to mention other wars like the Chaco War.

-According to the study published in 2007 by the UN Intergovernmental Panel on Climate Change, by 2100 the average temperature will be 1 to 6 degrees C higher than today.
+According to the study published in 2014 by the UN Intergovernmental Panel on Climate Change, by 2100 the average temperature will be 1 to 6 degrees C higher than today.
 In the coming decades we are likely to see more and more droughts, with its impact on agriculture and livestock, the difficulty of finding drinking water, food shortages and even famine.
 Rainforests would give way to arid landscapes, with the inevitable extinction of entire species.
-Ice masses would melt with the consequent increase in sea levels by up to half a meter, enough to flood many of the world's inhabited areas.
+Ice masses would melt with the consequent increase in sea levels by up to 1 meter, enough to flood many of the world's inhabited areas.
 Tropical pests, such as the dengue mosquito, would thrive in the new climate.
 All this would have economic consequences, thereby increasing social tensions and possibly even armed conflict.

 THE COST OF LOOKING FOR ALTERNATIVES